Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 For the Vegas rookie, ignoring such an inquiry can feel rude, but trust me, you don’t want to waste your vacation hearing a pitch.
 While first-timers may take the bait, you’ll learn to blow right past them on subsequent trips.

 Getting scammed: Rookies are susceptible to scams in Vegas that regulars are conditioned to watch for.
-Keep your slot TITO tickets and cell phones within your view, avoid “long hauling” cab drivers, and don’t grab CD’s or bracelets from peddlers on the street as their intent is to shake you down for cash.
+Keep your slot TITO tickets and cell phones within your view, avoid “long hauling” cab drivers, and don’t grab CD’s or bracelets from peddlers on the street as they intend to shake you down for cash.

 Speaking of shakedowns, don’t feel obligated to overtip street performers on the Strip.
 While tips are their only compensation, they are not legally able to set a price but commonly insist on a $20 tip per photo when a few bucks will do.

-Not being prepared to tip: Don’t make the mistake of showing up in Vegas without the right denominations to tip property.
+Not being prepared to tip: Don’t make the mistake of showing up in Vegas without the right denominations to tip properly.
 Everyone from the driver who delivers you to your hotel, to the bellman who stores your bags will expect you to pony up.
-Here’s a guide to tipping in Vegas.

 Not having a plan for valuables by the pool: Cell phones specifically are something most people bring out to the pool, but what do you do with it when you want to go into the water?
 Leave it behind and risk it being stolen?
 Bring it with you and risk getting it wet?

 On my first trip to Vegas, I forgot my iPhone was in my pocket and hopped in the pool realizing mid-air my mistake (this was before phones were waterproof).
-Ever since, I’ve brought a simple waterproof case like (on Amazon) this for my phone.
+Ever since, I’ve bought a simple waterproof case (that I snagged for $10 on Amazon) for my phone.

 Skipping Fremont Street: Every Vegas newbie would be making an enormous mistake if they didn’t visit Downtown Las Vegas at least once during their stay.
 While the Strip boasts shiny, new, mega-resorts, downtown Las Vegas exhibits that historic neon charm you have seen in the movies.